Pediatric Podiatrist

 Foot + Ankle Specialty Centers

-Podiatrist located in Gilbert, Scottsdale, Chandler, Mesa & Phoenix, AZ
+Pediatric Podiatrist in Gilbert, Scottsdale, Chandler, Mesa & Phoenix, AZ

 What Does a Pediatric Podiatrist Do?

-Children’s foot podiatrists specialize in diagnosing and treating foot and ankle conditions in children.
+Children’s foot pediatric foot doctor specialize in diagnosing and treating foot and ankle conditions in children.
 Their expertise covers a wide range of pediatric foot disorders, from ingrown toenails and flat feet to pediatric foot conditions like congenital deformities and gait abnormalities.

-Pediatric foot and ankle specialists play a crucial role in ensuring proper foot development and function, offering both nonsurgical and surgical treatment options tailored to the unique needs of young patients.
+Arizona foot and ankle centers play a crucial role in ensuring proper foot development and function and offer both nonsurgical and surgical treatment options tailored to the unique needs of young patients.

 Causes of Pediatric Foot Pain and Problems

-Let’s look at the causes of problems that result in the need for pediatric foot care:
+Let’s look at the causes of problems that result in the need for AZ foot care:

-• Improper Footwear.
-Shoes that don’t fit properly can cause issues such as bunions, ingrown toenails, and pressure points.
+• Shoes that don’t fit properly can cause issues such as bunions, ingrown toenails, and pressure points.

-• Obesity.
-Excess weight puts additional pressure on the feet, leading to pain and structural issues.
+• Excess weight puts additional pressure on the feet, leading to pain and structural issues.

-• Poor Posture.
-Improper alignment when standing or walking can cause foot pain and contribute to gait abnormalities.
+• Improper alignment when standing or walking can cause foot pain and contribute to gait abnormalities.

-• Infections.
-Fungal, viral, or bacterial infections can cause conditions like athlete’s foot or warts.
+• Fungal, viral, or bacterial infections can cause conditions like athlete’s foot or warts.

-• Growth Spurts.
-Rapid growth can lead to conditions like Sever’s disease, resulting from stress on growing bones and tissues.
+• Rapid growth can lead to conditions like Sever’s disease, resulting from stress on growing bones and tissues.

 What are the Most Common Childhood Deformities of the Foot?

-• Flat Feet.
-Many children have a low arch or no arch at all, which may or may not lead to pain or discomfort.
+• Many children have a low arch or no arch at all, which may or may not lead to pain or discomfort.

-• Clubfoot.
-It is a condition where the foot is twisted out of shape or position.
+• Clubfoot is a condition where the foot is twisted out of shape or position.
 It is noticeable at birth and requires early treatment.

-• Metatarsus Adductus.
+• Metatarsus Adductus is another issue.
 The front half of the foot turns inward; it’s often noticed at birth and can resolve on its own or require treatment.

-• In toeing.
-It is also called “pigeon-toed,” this condition sees the feet turn inward when walking.
+• Intoeing, also called “pigeon-toed,” is a condition that the feet turn inward when walking.
 It can improve with growth.

-• Tarsal Coalition.
-A congenital condition where two or more bones in the foot are fused, leading to pain and limited movement.
+• Tarsal Coalition is a congenital condition where two or more bones in the foot are fused, leading to pain and limited movement.

-At the dedicated Foot + Ankle Specialty Centers in Arizona, you have a range of tailored treatments available to receive pediatric foot care needs of children.
-We employ a child-centric approach to ensure that young patients receive the most effective and least invasive treatments possible.
+At the dedicated Foot + Ankle Specialty Centers in Arizona, you have a range of tailored treatments available to receive AZ foot care needs of children.
+Our pediatric podiatrists use a child-centric approach to ensure that young patients receive the most effective and least invasive treatments possible.

 Here’s how we can address various pediatric foot issues: